mauretto78/simple-event-store-manager/docs/EVENT_PROJECTIONS.md

 You must implement three methods:

  * `subcribedEvents` method to subscribe for events to handle
- * `applyNameOfEvent` method for handling subscribed events
+ * `applyNameOfEvent` method for handling a subscribed event
- * `rollbackNameOfEvent` method for rollback changes made by subscribed events
+ * `rollbackNameOfEvent` method for rollback changes made by s subscribed event

 Consider this example: